 Whether it’s because we purchase too many groceries or become tired of leftovers, food waste is common in most households.
 The economic and environmental impact of this waste is huge, especially considering the resources needed to bring food into our stores and homes.
 The best approach to reduce food waste is not to create it in the first place!

 Doing Your Part

-A simpler way to think about reducing food waste is to follow the Food Recovery Hierarchy proposed by the USDA and Environmental Protection Agency (EPA).
+A simpler way to think about reducing food waste is to follow the Food Recovery Hierarchy proposed by the USDA and EPA.
 The top levels include the most effective ways to prevent and divert wasted food, including source reduction, feeding hungry people and feeding animals.
 Lower levels of the hierarchy address ways to harness some of the benefits of unused food before throwing it away.

-Many dairy farmers do their part to reduce food waste by incorporating foods and food byproducts that would otherwise go to a landfill into their cow’s diets.
-Foods like almond hulls, citrus pulp, brewer’s spent grain and “ugly” vegetables that grocery stores won’t sell provide vital nutrition for cows that will ultimately be made into milk and return to the food system!
+Many dairy farmers do their part to reduce food waste by incorporating foods that would otherwise go to a landfill, while providing vital nutrition for cows that will ultimately be made into milk and return to the food system.
+Up to one-third of a dairy cow’s diet comes from byproducts, such as almond hulls, brewers’ spent grain and “ugly” vegetables that grocery stores won’t sell, which helps to reduce food waste and methane emissions in landfills.

 Check out our tips to reduce food waste in your home and ways to make the most of your dairy foods.
 As we grow to understand the environmental impact that we have on our planet, we all need to work as a team to reduce food waste!